Linuxfabrik/lfops/roles/orbeon_forms/README.md

 `orbeon_forms__home`

 * Exploded-WAR deployment directory.
-The directory name sets the Tomcat context path (`ROOT` → `/`), and the role names the context descriptor (`Catalina/localhost/<name>.xml`) after it.
-The default deploys Orbeon at the root context, which Numishare requires for its root-absolute `/themes` and `/numishare` paths.
+The directory name sets the Tomcat context path (`orbeon` → `/orbeon`), and the role names the context descriptor (`Catalina/localhost/<name>.xml`) after it.
+The default deploys Orbeon at the `/orbeon` context; the reverse proxy maps the clean public URLs onto it.
 * Type: String.
-* Default: `'/var/lib/tomcat/webapps/ROOT'`
+* Default: `'/var/lib/tomcat/webapps/orbeon'`

 `orbeon_forms__log_dir`